gekatateam/neptunus/plugins/outputs/dynamic_grpc/README.md

     # "AsClient" or "AsServer"
     mode = "AsClient"

-    # list of .proto files with messages and procedures to call
+    # list of .proto files with messages and procedures to call/listen
     proto_files = [ 'D:\Go\_bin\protos\marketdata.proto' ]

     # list of import paths to resolve .proto imports